Mika-IO/Grocerie/README.md

 ## Runnig project in devEnv

-- Go to the project: cd .\frontend
+- Go to the project: cd .\frontend_client
 - Run ionic serve to show app in browser
 - Run ionic capacitor add to add a native iOS or Android project using Capacitor
 - Generate your app icon and splash screens using cordova-res --skip-config --copy
 - Explore the Ionic docs: https://ion.link/docs

+# Frontend market manager

+The frontend market is a react/ionic app consuming the API, deployed to web and mobile app.

-## Tests
+## Intall project dependencies

-    have no tests in moment
+    npm install

+## Runnig project in devEnv

+- Go to the project: cd .\frontend_market
+- Run ionic serve to show app in browser
+- Run ionic capacitor add to add a native iOS or Android project using Capacitor
+- Generate your app icon and splash screens using cordova-res --skip-config --copy
+- Explore the Ionic docs: https://ion.link/docs

 ## Capacitor